liberland/Constitution/Liberland-constitution.md

   * **§III.16(3)** No provision of the Annual Budget shall provide for:
     * **§IV.16(3)(a)** any investment that would be designed mainly to boost the economy and/or create employment and/or maintain employment; nor for acquiring any property by the Public Administration for purposes other than recognised by this Constitution;
     * **§III.16(3)(b)** any form of direct and/or indirect bailout of any legal and/or natural Person;
-    * **§III.16(3)(c)** funding or partial funding of any political party;
-    * **§III.16(3)(d)** funding or partial funding of any form of healthcare and/or education services, and/or pension schemes.
+    * **§III.16(3)(c)** funding or partial funding of any political party, any form of healthcare,education services and/or pension schemes.
-* **§III.17.** Any ordinary Bill or Treaty Bill or Financial Bill passed by the Assembly under this Constitution shall be subject to the general right of veto by the Citizens as expressed in the referendum.
+* **§III.17.** Any ordinary Bill or Treaty Bill or Financial Bill passed by the Assembly under this Constitution shall be subject to the right of general veto by the Citizens as expressed in the referendum.
-  * **§III.17(1)** The referendum shall be triggered by the request of 3% of the Citizenry, and shall be submitted within ninety days after the Bill was passed by the Assembly.
+  * **§III.17(1)** The referendum shall be triggered by the request of 3% of all Citizens, and shall be submitted within ninety days after the Bill was passed by the Assembly.
-  * **§III.17(2)** The Bill shall be deemed to veto the legislative proposal if the majority of the Citizens taking part in that referendum vote 'Nay'.
+  * **§III.17(2)** The Bill shall be deemed to veto the legislative proposal if a simple majority of the Citizens taking part in that referendum vote 'Nay'.
   * **§III.17(3)** Should the Financial Bill be vetoed, the provisions of the Annual Budget adopted the previous year shall apply.
 * **§III.18.** Any Taxation Bill or Constitutional Bill shall be subject to the mandatory referendum to take place within ninety days after the Bill was passed by the Assembly.
   * **§III.18(1)** The Bill shall be deemed to be vetoed unless a majority of two-thirds of all those taking part in a referendum vote 'Aye'.
 * **§III.19.** Any Bill vetoed by the Citizens in the referendum shall be considered void and shall not be revived for at least three years.
 * **§III.20.** A Bill shall become ‘under consideration’ once it is passed by the Assembly in accordance with the provisions of this Article, and either ninety days have passed and no referendum was called in accordance with §III.17., or on the day the Bill obtained the assent of the Citizens in referendum under §III.17. or §III.18.
 * **§III.21.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it became ‘under consideration’ in accordance with the procedure provided for in §III.20., and was declared constitutional by the Supreme Court of the Free Republic of Liberland.
-* **§III.22.** The law of the Free Republic of Liberland shall enter into force no sooner than on the 31st day after it is signed by the Chief Justice of the Supreme Court, or if unable, by any other Justice of the Supreme Court, which shall take place upon the declaration of constitutionality.
+* **§III.22.** The law of the Free Republic of Liberland shall enter into force no sooner than on the thirty-first day after it is signed by the Chief Justice of the Supreme Court, or if unable, by any other Justice of the Supreme Court, which shall take place upon the declaration of constitutionality.

 ### Article IV: The Executive Power

 * **§IV.1.** The executive power in the Free Republic of Liberland shall be vested in the Cabinet.
 * **§IV.2.** The Cabinet shall be formed and presided over by the Chancellor, who shall be the Head of State.
-  * **§IV.2(1)** No Person shall hold the office of a Judge of one of the courts of the Free Republic of Liberland and be a Member of the Cabinet at the same time.
+  * **§IV.2(1)** No Person shall hold the office of a Judge of one of the Courts of the Free Republic of Liberland and be a Member of the Cabinet at the same time.
 * **§IV.3.** It shall be the duty of the Cabinet to refuse to execute any laws passed by the Assembly in conflict with the Constitution.
-* **§IV.4.** The Chancellor, on behalf of the Cabinet, shall once a year publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall Judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article III.
+* **§IV.4.** The Chancellor, on behalf of the Cabinet, shall once a year publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article III.
 * **§IV.5.** The powers of the Chancellor and the Cabinet shall be restricted to the following only:
   * **§IV.5(1)** to run day-to-day state affairs;
   * **§IV.5(2)** to initiate a legislative procedure;